Iterable/iterable-swift-sdk/sample-apps/inbox-customization/inbox-customization/Custom Inbox Tabs/Advanced Inbox Tab/README.md

     3. Set `Group Sections` to `On`.
     4. Set `Large Titles` to `On`.

 3. Create a custom xib file called `AdvancedInboxCell.xib` (or whatever name you choose) by copying the example file here.
+Follow instructions for copying xib file from `Custom Inbox Tab` README file.
 Change the layout and add extra fields if necessary.
 Connect the outlets for your extra fields.
 Other outlets will be already connected.
 In order to load this custom cell you will need to set `customNibNameMapper` to load this nib.
 See `AdvancedInboxViewDelegate` class regarding how to do this.